balanced-dev/yuzu-docs/docs/definition/markup.md

 ```

-Then in the sub-block we can add these modifiers held in `_modifiers` like so:
+Then in the sub-block we can add these modifiers held in `_modifiers` like this:

 `parSectionHeading.hbs`
 ```handlebars